jvdieten/Xebium/README.md

 Features
 --------

-* Full Selenium-IDE - FitNesse roundtrip with your web tests
+* Full Selenium-IDE - FitNesse roundtrip with your web tests.
 * Create data-driven tests.
 * Tests are executed using the modern WebDriver interfaces and Selenium Server.
 * Tests are run from FitNesse using the SLIM engine.